tunedev/caliper/docs/source/getting-started/contributing.md

 Welcome to Hyperledger Caliper project, we are excited about the prospect of you contributing.

-This guideline intends to make contribtuions to Caliper easier by:
+This guideline intends to make contributions to Caliper easier by:

 * presenting a simple development workflow for contributors to follow;
 * and providing a high-level description of the repository components.